GrandpaGameHacker/ClassDumper/README.md

 # ClassDumper
 A Remake of my original RTTIDumper tool
 ClassDumper is a tool to quickly retrieve information about  virtual classes in games or other software.

+# Basic Usage

+You'll need to inject it into your target process Output will be on the current users desktop (vtable.txt, inheritance.txt)

 While programs like IDA, Binary Ninja and Ghidra are good for this,
 I think its handy to have this information really fast rather than